ghazian/TS-Router/README.md

 # TanStack router exploration

 Tring to understand how Tanstack router works with most of its features.
-This is a personal project, by no means try and implement this yourselves, however I will try implementing the best practices for this.
+This is a personal project that I'm trying to learn.

 ## What is inside?

-This project uses many tools, it's a bit of an overkill but hey:
+This project uses many tools, it's a bit of an overkill:

 - [TanStack Router](https://tanstack.com/router/latest)
 - [Vite](https://vitejs.dev)